fiskaltrust/release-notes/middleware/middleware-1.3.31.md

 # fiskaltrust.Middleware 1.3.31 (Germany)
 _March XX, 2022_

 In this version of the Middleware, we've updated the Fiskal Cloud Connector (which is used by the _Swissbit Cloud_ and _Deutsche Fiskal_ SCUs).
-Additionally, we've resolved an issue in the Launcher that could lead to delayed processing of sign calls while journals where running on rare occassions.
+Additionally, we've resolved an issue in the Launcher that could lead to delayed processing of sign requests while journal requests were being executed concurrently.

 :::caution